Oloruntobi-Olurombi/Dare.io-ProjectLabs/project3---MERN.md

-#WEB STACK IMPLEMENTATION (MERN STACK) IN AWS
+#WEB STACK IMPLEMENTATION IN AWS
-LEMP STACK is a technology stack that stands for MongoDB, Express, ReactJS and NodeJS.
+MERN STACK is a technology stack that stands for MongoDB, Express, ReactJS and NodeJS.
-Steps in deploying a MERN STACK using AWS EC2 instance and MobaXterm:
+Steps in deploying a MERN STACK using AWS EC2 instance running on an Ubuntu server with MobaXterm as IDE and SSH channel:
 - Step up AWS account and an EC2 instance with an ubuntu server
 - Open a new session with MobaXterm
 -  Update Ubuntu : sudo apt update